ipfs/spec-generator/README.md

   - Odds and ends that are helpful in this kind of context, you can read more in the [spec for specs](https://specs.ipfs.tech/meta/spec-for-specs/).
 - Copy over any static files, including HTML documents.
-- Process any CSS files to inject dependencies that are needed to render specs nicely.
 - Add a number of useful resources to your ouput: fonts, if needed some scripts, and common logos used in spec headers and the such.